ivansarno/FiatShamirIdentification/README.md

 # FiatShamirIdentification
 C# OOP implementation of Fiat Shamir Identification Scheme

 **This project was designed for learning purposes, its use in real systems is not recommended.
-This project is not updated regularly.**
+This project will no longer be updated.**

 Library includes the classes: